akashdip2001/AXIOM-The-Alternate-Physics-Compiler/README.md

 This contains everything you need to run your app locally.

+- View your app in AI Studio (V5 - Final ver.): https://ai.studio/apps/drive/1rvStHu2Bs-rhMydKb_FBWg_rtgZwtADD
+- View your app in AI Studio (V1 - Updated): https://ai.studio/apps/drive/1YZ4kfvrZ0tTd4ZXbUZONqqUmvbbH2_Xo

+> V1 is focus on Physics Engine, And V5 is developed in V1 with more Light adjustment.

 - Kaggle: https://kaggle.com/competitions/gemini-3/writeups/axiom-the-alternate-physics-compiler
-- View your app in AI Studio: https://ai.studio/apps/drive/1rvStHu2Bs-rhMydKb_FBWg_rtgZwtADD
 - YouTube video: https://youtu.be/U_TYrZDuCjg

 ## Run Locally